aappddeevv/dynamics-client/docs/src/main/tut/docs/update.md

 $CLI update entity new_myentitys new_myentitys.json --pk new_myentityid
 ```

 And the update is performed.
-If you have extra fields in the json that should not be part of the update for any reason, you can use the `--drops col1,col2` option to remove them.
+If you have extra fields in the json that should
+not be part of the update for any reason, you can use the `--drops col1,col2`
+option to remove them.

+If you add `--upsertpreventcreate false` (the default is true, to prevent
+creating a new record) and the record does not exist, it will be inserted.
+While
+this means you need to generate your own guids, this is not hard in practice and
+allows you to load data with the same "primary key" as a source system, assuming
+they use guids as well.